rachelmdick/modified_Hass_code/README.md

 # RunIDNetRMD.m
 The main file is RunIDNetRMD.m, which runs the simulation and creates a raster plot of the resulting spike trains.
-This is where we set:
+This is where we set the following simulation parameters:
 – Simulation time
-– Number of neurons, input neurons, and columns/stripes – Simulation conditions set in the CRISPRparams file (e.g. wild type, NMDA receptors ablated from pyramidal cells, etc.)
+– Number of neurons, input neurons, and columns/stripes – Simulation conditions set in the CRISPRparams file (e.g. wild type, NMDA receptors ablated from pyramidal cells, etc.) – ss_str
 – Synaptic weight scales
 – Connectivity scales
 – Background input and constant DC current